Philippe Coutinho transfer: Tottenham emerge as only option as Barcelona look to Premier League to sell | Goal.com

 "It's just not possible.
 As I said, having him would make each team better – us included – but I really hope that he finds his luck at Barcelona.”

-After Coutinho ruled out going back to the north west to join Manchester United and his agent, Kia Joorabchian, said it would be "hard" for him another team in the Premier League, it would seem the path to England is blocked.
+After Coutinho ruled out going back to the north west to join Manchester United and his agent, Kia Joorabchian, admitted it would be "hard" for him to join another team in the Premier League, it would seem the path to England is blocked.

 However, there is one road open to the 27-year-old and it leads to London.